Last updated 02/02/2021

 In some cases there may be an item in store, available for sale, despite the system incorrectly showing zero stock.
-The Cin7 POS will still allow you to make a sale even when there is no stock in the system.
-However, unlike other systems, Cin7 does not go into 'negative stock'.
+The POS will still allow you to make a sale even when there is no stock in Cin7.
+However, unlike other systems, Cin7 does not go into "negative stock".

-Instead, you have the option to deal with discrepancies in three different ways.
+Instead, you have the option to deal with no-stock discrepancies in three different ways.
 You can:

 In order to handle these effectively, Cin7 has a useful report that gives POS users the power to decide how they will account for the discrepancies.

 The report will now show on your dashboard, with a running total of discrepancies in brackets at the end of the link.

 Each line item that has been sold is itemized in the report.
 On the far right-hand side of the report, you have three possible solutions.

 Choose one of the following three solutions:

 Once stock becomes available in the system you can return to the report and dispatch the sale retroactively.

 Say, for example, you received a delivery of t-shirts but you have not yet marked the delivery Purchase Order as fully received.
 You sold one of the t-shirts "out of the box" to a customer in the morning but you intend to receive the Purchase later in the afternoon.

 Looking at this report in the morning after making the sale, the line item for the t-shirt would appear, and Wait for Stock would be in the Solution 1 column.
 Because you know that you will receive the stock later, it is completely fine to leave this as it is.